gistinc/Gecko/win32/win32_test/ReadMe.txt

     CONSOLE APPLICATION : win32_test Project Overview
 ========================================================================

+This is a first stab of improved embedding API for mozilla

 AppWizard has created this win32_test application for you.

 This file contains a summary of what you will find in each of the files that